Angola

 1%

-Only a tiny fraction of Angola's exports to the EU are eligible for EBA preferences
+Only a tiny fraction of Angola's exports to the EU were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification

-Angola’s preference utilisation rate showed significant fluctuations between 2020 and 2022.
-Since 2017, the preference utilisation rate follows a positive trend, indicating that the country made increasing use of its preferential access to the European market.
-However, the utilisation rate fell from a very good 93% in 2021 to 56% in 2022.
-At the level of the product section, most major product groups make considerable use of preferences.
+EBA-eligible imports from Angola were relatively high in 2021 to 2023 compared to previous years but nevertheless account for only a fraction of the EU's total imports from Angola (mostly mineral fuels).
+Angola’s preference utilisation rate has substantially increased over the years, indicating that the country has made increasing use of its preferential access to the EU market.
+Utilisation rates have been well above 80% since 2020.
+At the level of the product section, most major product groups make almost full use of preferences.
 This includes for example exports of fish products, fruits and vegetables, as well as coffee, tea and spices, for which preferential tariffs were used for more than 99% of eligible exports.
-Preferences remain underutilised for some sections.
-No or very little preferences are currently used for eligible exports of machinery, instruments, transport equipment and mineral products.
+Preferences for some other important product sections are more limited - especially for base metals and machinery; for these, meeting rules of origin is more difficult.

 SUSTAINABLE DEVELOPMENT